spirosrap/instaexplorer/README.md

 2) Delete annotations(pins).
 In left top there is the button delete which allows the user to delete existing albums and it's associated images.
 When the user has deleted an annotation they can press return to the mode of adding new annotations by long press again.
 3) Dragging annotations.
 All annotation can be moved around the map(by long press).
-When moved the previous albums is erased and a new one is created.
+When moved the previous album is erased and a new one is created.
 When a pin is placed somewhere where there are no images around the pin is deleted.
 4) The user also ,besides zooming,panning,pinching, can go to any location by geocoding in the search bar.
 5) The map is can be shown in standard, satellite and hybrid mode